consult.el - Consulting completing-read

 :init

-;; This adds thin lines, sorting and hides the mode line of the window.
+;; register formatting, adds thin separator lines, register sorting and hides

 (advice-add #'register-preview :override #'consult-register-window)